deptagency/algomart/apps/web/README.md

 ### i18n conventions

 Locale-based translations are handled with `next-translate`, a handy Next.js utility package that is configured in `./i18n.js`.
-When the app is bootstrapped, Next will load load the translations from `./locales/[locale]/[...namespaces].json` based on that configuration.
+When the app is bootstrapped, Next will load the translations from `./languages/[locale]/[...namespaces].json` based on that configuration.
 Until more languages are introduced (and there are mechanisms to support this), `en-us` will be the default locale.

 Namespaces are simply JSON files, but rather than have all translations live in one file, the concept of a namespace allows us to methodically organize our translations.
 For example, common items used on every page (e.g. button text, statuses, etc.) can live in a `common.json` namespace while more page-specific stuff can live in its own namespace.